-1993 -- An engineer named Sandy Strayer joined Tripp Research.
-With Virgil’s pistol knowledge and design expertise combined with Sandy’s exceptional computer skills Tripp and Strayer revolutionized the 1911 market by designing a modular hi-capacity 1911 frame for IPSC shooters.
-Virgil gives Sandy Strayer equal stake in the Company, Co-Patent rights, and the companies name changed to STI (Strayer-Tripp International).
+1993 - An engineer named Sandy Strayer joined Tripp Research.
+With Virgil’s pistol knowledge and design expertise combined with Sandy’s exceptional computer skills, Tripp and Strayer revolutionized the 1911 market by designing a modular hi-capacity 1911 frame for IPSC shooters.
+Virgil gives Sandy Strayer equal stake in the Company, Co-Patent rights, and the company's name changed to Strayer-Tripp International (STI).

 1997 – Dave Skinner purchases STI from Virgil.
 Virgil moves out to West Texas and starts up Tripp Research again, this time mastering Hard Chrome pistol re-finishing since finding a good finish was always a challenge during his pistol smithing days.

 1998 – Virgil begins work on a 1911 style magazine, recognizing that as a weak point of design and function of the 1911.
-Soon after, Tripp Research “Gen 1” CobraMags are released.
-Our follower, basepad, and tube design addressing/fixing a lot of problems shooters had with 8 round magazines previously.
-Our Magazine increased the reliability of all 1911’s and “raised the bar” on all 1911 magazine companies.
-Other companies updated their magazine lines with new products trying to stay competitive.
+Soon after, Tripp Research 'Gen I' CobraMags are released.
+Our follower, basepad, and tube design addressed a lot of problems shooters had with 8 round magazines previously.
+Our Magazine increased the reliability of all 1911’s and raised the bar on magazine companies.

-2008 – Virgil Tripp releases the “Gen II” Cobra Mags, perfecting the design and improving overall product quality and function.
-Other products came and went over the years for various reasons, Virgil loves to design new products and push the boundaries of what can and can’t be done.
+2008 – Virgil Tripp releases the 'Gen II' Cobra Mags, perfecting the design and improving overall product quality and function.
+Other products came and went over the years for various reasons, Virgil loves to design new products and push the boundaries of what can be done.